mahalrs/yelp-summ/README.md

 ## Dataset Generation using PaLM 2 API

-We condcuted mutliple experiments to evaluate our methods to generate data using PaLM 2 API.
+We conducted multiple experiments to evaluate our methods to generate data using PaLM 2 API.
 The experiments are as follows:

 - `gen_data_exp1.py`: Simple prompt to generate data.
 - `gen_data_exp2.py`: 2-step approach; first generate positive and negative summaries and then aggregate.